 Dental Crowns & Bridges

 Dental crowns and bridges are wholly different dental prostheses, but they do have some commonality.
 At Implant Dentistry of Florida, Dr. Brown and Dr. Vaughn use bridges to replace a missing tooth or a series of teeth and use crowns to strengthen compromised teeth.
-Where do they overlap?
+How do these forms of cosmetic dentistry overlap?
 Crowns provide the anchors on each end of a dental bridge.